Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TS_PostingLiveData** - Marks the point at which LiveData objects (used for reactive UI updates) are posted to observers.

 - **Data_TS_PostponeCreateSilhouette** - Indicates that the creation of the specific UI shell has been deferred.
-- **Data_TS_PreRaiseActivationEnd** - These fields bracket the pre-activation phase, which includes preparing the app to handle activation triggers such as file opens, notifications, or protocol links.
+- **Data_TS_PreRaiseActivationEnd** - This field brackets the pre-activation phase, which includes preparing the app to handle activation triggers such as file opens, notifications, or protocol links.

-- **Data_TS_PreRaiseActivationStart** - These fields bracket the pre-activation phase, which includes preparing the app to handle activation triggers such as file opens, notifications, or protocol links.
+- **Data_TS_PreRaiseActivationStart** - This field brackets the pre-activation phase, which includes preparing the app to handle activation triggers such as file opens, notifications, or protocol links.

 - **Data_TS_ReadModuleJSONEnd** - These timestamps capture the reading of module-specific files that define the structure, behavior, and eligibility of Office modules (for example, Word, Excel, Copilot).